How To Temporarily Disable A WooCommerce Store

 • SEO hit: Disappearing store pages can negatively impact your search ranking.

 The smarter solution?
 Temporarily disable WooCommerce while keeping your website live!
-This allows you to:

 • Maintain customer engagement: Website visitors can still browse your blog, portfolio, or contact information.